Short Annapurna Circuit Trek

 Best TimeMarch to May and September to November

+Annapurna Circuit Trek is one of the most beautiful hiking trails of Nepal.
 Historically, the Annapurna region was made accessible to foreign trekkers in 1977.
 The whole Circuit, from Dumre to Pokhara, took around 23 days to complete.
-However, with the development of infrastructures and roads, this trek is now much shorter and easily accessible, attracting thousands of trekkers annually.
+However, with the development of infrastructures and roads, this trek is now much shorter and easily accessible.

 Annapurna Circuit Trek offers diverse landscape and scenery variations, dramatically changing from subtropical forests to arid terrain.
+Thousands of trekkers visit this region annually.
 Starting at 760 meters in Besisahar, the trail climbs to 5,416 meters at Thorong La Pass before concluding at 820 meters in Pokhara.
-From the summit of Thorong La Pass, you can relish a 360-degree panorama of Annapurna, Dhaulagiri, Manaslu, and Tilicho Peak.
+From the summit of Thorong La Pass, you can relish a 360-degree panorama of Annapurna, Dhaulagiri and Tilicho Peak.

-Surprisingly, the wildlife is tame in the old settlements of the Annapurna Circuit, including Ngawal, Ghyaru, Braga, and Manang Valley.
+Surprisingly, the wildlife is tame in the old settlements of the Annapurna Circuit, including Ngawal, Braga, and Manang Valley.
 You may spot pikas, musk deer, and blue sheep along this trail.
 Likewise, seeing the majestic snow leopard is a rare possibility if you're fortunate enough.
-Birds like cheer pheasant, Himalayan monal, chukar, and Himalayan griffons are expected in the skies of this region.
+Birds like cheer pheasant, Himalayan monal, and Himalayan griffons in the skies of this region.

 The Major Highlights of Short Annapurna Circuit Trek